MohammedPathariya/Automated-Snake-Game/README.md

-# Automated-Snake-Game
-Automated Snake Game using Deep Reinforcement Learning This is an automated snake game project that makes use of a learning agent.
+### 🐍 Automated Snake Game — Powered by Deep Reinforcement Learning

-Deep Reinforcement Learning is used to teach the model how to play the game without loosing.
-The different modules used in the build are : torch, pygame, numpy, matplotlib, os, collections, IPython and random.
-Python is the primary language used in the project.
+This project showcases an automated Snake game where a learning agent is trained using **Deep Reinforcement Learning (DRL)** to play the game effectively without losing.
+The agent learns through trial and error, improving its strategy over time.

+The game is built using **Python**, with key libraries including:

+* `torch` for neural network modeling
+* `pygame` for game simulation
+* `numpy`, `random`, and `collections` for logic and environment setup
+* `matplotlib` and `IPython` for visualizations and interactive output
+* `os` for system operations

+The result is a fully self-playing Snake game where the AI adapts to maximize survival and score